merenlab/anvio/anvio/docs/artifacts/functions.md

 This is used to run %(anvi-analyze-synteny)s.

-You can also use %(anvi-export-functions)s to view the contents of this file through a %(functions-txt)s artifact.
+You can also use %(anvi-export-functions)s to obtain a file containing these functional annotations through a %(functions-txt)s artifact.